 Blood clots

 Nplate is used to increase platelet counts in people with certain conditions.
-But if Nplate makes your platelet count rise too much (called thrombocytosis), the drug can increase your risk of serious blood clots.
+However, Nplate can make your platelet count rise too much, a condition called thrombocytosis.
+This in turn can increase your risk of serious blood clots.

 These clots can form inside certain blood vessels in your body, resulting in:

-In clinical studies, thrombocytosis occurred in 2% of adults who took Nplate for 1 year.
-But it’s not clear how often blood clots occur in people who take Nplate.
+In clinical trials, some adults who took Nplate for 1 year developed thrombocytosis.
+But it’s unclear how often blood clots occur in people who received Nplate.

-When you first start treatment with Nplate, your doctor will order a blood test for you each week.
-This lets them monitor your platelet count.
+For ITP, when you first start treatment with Nplate, your doctor will order a blood test for you each week to monitor your platelet count.
 They’ll adjust your dosage of Nplate based on the result of this test.
 This is how they’ll make sure your platelet count doesn’t get too high during treatment.

 Once your platelet count and your Nplate dosage are both stable, your doctor will check your platelet count each month.